Bobrac3023/Project2-Quiz/README.md

   -All links were tested and found to be working fine.

   ![Footer](readme.doc/footer.png)

   ![footer_icon_on_hover](/workspace/Project2-Quiz/readme.doc/footer_icon_on_hover.png)

   ![facebook_social_media_link](readme.doc/facebook_social_media_link.png)

 - __Images__

-  -The images folder provides all supporting images referenced in this readme file.
+  -The images referenced in this readme file are stored in readme.doc file.
   -The Favicon is also stored in this file.